-The Global Burden of Disease (GBD) study is a comprehensive look at the magnitude and causes of lost life years globally.
+The Global Burden of Disease (GBD) study provides a comprehensive summary of global disease burdens every year by estimating the years of life lost to each disease.
 This project began as a World Health Organization (WHO) initiative in 1990, and went through a major update in 2010.
 The Institute for Health Metrics and Evaluation (IHME) played a leading role in the most recent update, organizing over 1600 GBD collaborators from 16 countries.

 One interesting tool that they built is the GBD Compare visualization for viewing and interacting with the data.
 This tool is especially helpful for comparing the scale of different public health problems, and how they relate to one another.
 For example, here is a re-creation of one of their visualizations using D3.js, showing the total Disability Adjusted Life Years (DALY) burden by year for the world population: